Small Japan border easing stirs hope, worry for foreigners

 Associated Press

-TOKYO (AP) — Next week Japan will ease tough coronavirus border controls that have been criticized as xenophobic and damaging to the economy.
+TOKYO (AP) — Japan this week will ease tough coronavirus border controls that have been criticized as xenophobic and damaging to the economy.
 The new rules, however, provide only a slight improvement: 5,000 new entrants per day, instead of the current 3,500, and nowhere near the estimated 64,000 a day that were entering for long-term visits before the pandemic.

 The 5,000 daily arrivals also includes Japanese nationals returning to the country, which means hundreds of thousands of foreigners will still struggle to enter.